brendanabarnett/supervised-lin-reg/README.md

 # Supervised Learning Linear Regression
-The 'Hello, World!" of machine learning.
+The 'Hello, World!' of machine learning.
 This is a simple supervised machine learning linear regression model created using a PyTorch framework.
 I employed a standard stochastic gradient descent to minimize the mean squared error.

 ### Requirements
 - Environment that supports Python